 The final Bible verse about strength is Joshua 1:9, which impores us to be both strong and courageous, pushing fear and discouragement to the side.
 God never leaves nor forsakes us — and that’s an important reality to remember.

 In need of more guidance and inspiration?
 Be sure to visit the Pure Flix Insider blog and sign up for PureFlix.com today.
-You can access thousands of inspirational and faith and family-friendly TV shows and movies for free during your one-month trial.
+You can access thousands of inspirational and faith and family-friendly TV shows and movies for free during your trial.